In-grid-collective/servPubWiki/NA-Suggested tools to host.md

 #### Install

-I am testing write freely on here as it is fairly easy to get started and is a markdown blog program (handy)
+I am testing writefreely on here as it is fairly easy to get started and is a markdown blog program (handy)

 following tutorial [HERE](https://writefreely.org/start) but making sure to use ARM7 as this is what the pi runs on.